Testing ROI

 Downtime doesn’t just impact sales, it also impacts the rest of your team.
 When downtime occurs, your development and support teams will be overwhelmed, trying to handle the surge of complaints.
 This will increase operational costs and also create a sense of instability and stress within the workforce.
 The cost of downtime is also a waste of your marketing and advertising efforts prior to the event.

-Cost of Building Your Own Performance Testing Solution
+Why Building Your Own Performance Testing Solution May Not Be the Solution

-As we’ve established, investing in robust performance testing can help mitigate the risk of costly downtimes.
+As I’ve established, investing in robust performance testing can help mitigate the risk of costly downtimes.

 But should you buy a performance testing solution or build your own?